radkum/ps-parser/README.md

 Malicious scripts typically use "safe" operations to obfuscate "unsafe" ones.
 For example, arithmetic operations are used to obfuscate function arguments.

-The goal of this parser is to combat obfuscation in PowerShell by evaluating everything that is "safe" but not anything that is "unsafe."
+The goal of this parser is to combat obfuscation in PowerShell by evaluating everything that is "safe" but not anything that is "unsafe".

 ## Features